IShengFang/20170522_GAN-WGAN-GP/README.md

 by Hung-yi Lee,2017

 [The GAN Zoo](https://github.com/hindupuravinash/the-gan-zoo)
-by hindupuravinash *A lot of paper, a lot.*
+by hindupuravinash. *A lot of paper, a lot.*